martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 version it used in its Initial Packet.

-Servers MUST NOT reply to a packet with an incorrect Length field in its long header with a Retry packet; it SHOULD reply with Version Negotiation as described above.
+Servers MUST NOT reply to a packet with an incorrect Length field in its long header with a Retry packet; it SHOULD reply with Bad Salt as described above.

 # Security and Privacy Considerations